How marketing authorisation holders should inform MHRA of an ADR to a medicine, using the E2B messaging system.

 When to report ADRs

-You are legally required to report the safety information of your product according to the timeframes listed in module VI of guideline on good pharmacovigilance practices on the EMA’s website.
+You are legally required to report the safety information of your product according to the timeframes listed on the EMA’s website.

 EMA are currently developing a reporting database but this is not yet ready.
 While this database is being developed, reports should be made to MHRA.